Bounding deformation spaces of Kleinian groups with two generators: Introduction

-The description of the Riley slice was greatly advanced by Keen and Series \cite{KS,SM} after Thurston's theory of pleating surfaces, a basic tool in his analysis of hyperbolic structures on $3$-manifolds, \cite[\S 8.8]{Thurston}.
-The boundary of ${\cal R}_{\infty,\infty}$ is a Jordan curve \cite{A0}, and there are recent important results of \cite{A1,A2} resolving a conjecture of Agol classifying all possible discrete groups with two parabolic generators.
-Our recent work extended much of this for $p,q < \infty$, \cite{CMS,EMS1,EMS2,EMS3,EMS4}.
-Given the impossibility of simply describing the complicated fractal boundary of these spaces, the bounds we achieve have great utility in computer assisted searches for extremal Kleinian groups so as to identify universal constraints (volume, length spectra, etc) on the geometry and topology of hyperbolic $3$-orbifolds such as those found in \cite{M1,M2,M3,M4,M5}.
-This is simply because the infinitely many lattices in $\PSL(2,\IC)$ generated by two elements of order $p,q$ are naturally identified with discrete groups corresponding to points in the bounded region $\IC\setminus {\cal R}_{p,q}$.
+The bounds we achieve have great utility in computer assisted searches for extremal Kleinian groups so as to identify universal constraints (volume, length spectra, etc) on the geometry and topology of hyperbolic $3$-orbifolds such as those found in \autocite{M1,M2,M3,M4,M5}.
+This is because the infinitely many lattices in $\PSL(2,\IC)$ generated by two elements of order $p,q$ are naturally identified with discrete groups corresponding to points in the bounded region $\IC\setminus \mathcal{R}_{p,q}$ and so determining membership in $ \mathcal{R}_{p,q} $ provides a certificate that a group is not a lattice.

-We give an example where we significantly reduced a search space using these bounds.
-A necessary arithmetic criterion for the possible $\rho$ values for arithmetic lattices was developed in \cite{GMMR}.
-Using the provable best bounds at the time, and in response to a question by Maclachlan, Flammang and Rhin searched this ellipse for all algebraic integers satisfying the criteria, revealing $15,909$ possibilities (blue and red points), \cite{FR}.
-These new bounds bring that search provably down to around $600$ cases, of which $129$ are lattices or non-compact generalised triangle groups---red points.
-This last step, identifying the 129 points, needs our elliptic generalisation of Keen--Series theory \cite{EMS3}.